History

 • Leaders who have been inducted into the American Volleyball Coaches Association Hall of Fame and who have been honored by USA Volleyball for their contributions to the sport

-• Guaranteed 14 matches over five days
+• Guaranteed 10-12 matches over four days (12-18s)

 • Competition at multiple ability levels